itpp-labs/misc-addons/web_debranding/doc/index.rst

     You can not remove the admin user as it is used internally for resources created by Odoo (updates, module installation, ...).

 * ``[[ Settings ]] >> {Dashboard} >> {Companies}``
-* Create a new Company
-* Update a placeholder for the Website field
+* When you create new company it shows placeholder for field Website

     e.g. `www.odoo.com <https://www.odoo.com/>`__